UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/chromium chip.png" width="800">

 The problem with Drop-Seq was that most droplets were empty and usually had either a bead or a single cell in it, and increasing the concentration of beads and cells would increase doublets (two or more beads of cells in a droplet) which severely damages the accuracy of the analysis.
-One or two years later, 10X Genomics came up with an optimized microfluidic workflow to make at least %90 of droplets containing a bead which considerably increased cell or bead occupancy.
+One or two years later, 10X Genomics came up with an optimized microfluidic workflow to make at least %90 of droplets containing a bead which considerably increased cell or bead occupancy [(Zheng et. al 2017)](https://www.nature.com/articles/ncomms14049)

 <img src="images/10xgenomics2.png" width="900">